Amanda vs. Disney and Sony

 I don’t consent to being ‘rescued’ into a hostile political climate in exchange for corporate control of my voice, body, or IP.
 Sam Mendes has a lot of script problems for a famous director.

-That's why all his Sondheim attempts have fallen apart.
-I was aware that he's got a deal, but Merrily has also undergone extensive rewrites.
-Too many cooks, most of whom aren't professional musicians. - They've begun and halted Merrily at least twice, and recast principal actors.
+Ironically, the suits are making the dinosaur production.
+That's a traditional music biopic, though I'd also say that the idea of interweaving films might owe something to The Dakumentary.
+Beatles Invade New Zealand! is another masala film idea. - They've begun and halted Merrily at least twice, and recast principal actors.
 I remain sceptical of Sam's project, and think it might end up folding (like his Follies).
 Particularly if I keep refusing to play Paul, that is.
 I'm not signing: too bad.
+They've got actors, but it's a question of expense and competence.
+I hate it when Hollywood chases after me thanks to a random cover rendition.
 Nobody was predicting how important some lonely transgender bedroom pop artist would be to billions of dollars of songwriting IP simply because I understand the music and all the hacks don't, but it seems like Sir Paul is pretty fed up with all the suits and prefers writing with me.
-He's got lots of journals too, so it's a back-and-forth with his people. - Disney doesn't own the rights to the songs, so they want lots of backstory.
+He's got lots of journals too, so it's a back-and-forth with his people. - Sony doesn't own the rights to the songs, so they want lots of backstory.
 Apple Corps wants to sell their songs to a new generation.

 If it's Paul and Ringo pushing me to write my pitch, then this is more or less the same situation that I'm in: I reckoned that my documentary was the thing, but the people that weren't involved in making the doco said they needed a film to reach an audience.